aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

       client.cat.indices({ format: "json" }, logBody);
     };

-Since we'll be calling a few functions inside our code from the terminal, the `run-func utility <https://github.com/DVLP/run-func#readme>`_ makes this much more pleasant.
+We'll be calling a few functions inside our code from the terminal and the `run-func utility <https://github.com/DVLP/run-func#readme>`_ makes this much more pleasant.
 Install it with

 ::